 I am a loud voice on any team.
 I’m passionate and confident and willing to be wrong. to that end I think that when I left Mealthy I did so in a fashion that - despite my best efforts - did not set the designers on the team up for success in the ways that I could have.
 There was a vacuum left in the power structure that felt like it pushed some aspects of design and UX away from the forefront of the conversations.

-While I mention above the importance of cross-functional team members and their efforts being an important part of the success of the products, I would be remiss if I didn’t mention the strain that structure put on our design team.
-After the fact, I had one of the designers on my team mention to me that we wasn’t sure he really did much design work at all on Mealthy.
+While I mention above the importance of cross-functional team members and their efforts being an important part of the success of the products, I would be remiss if I didn't mention the strain that structure put on our design team.
+After the fact, I had one of the designers on my team mention to me that he wasn’t sure he *really* did much design work at all on Mealthy.
 He spent all his time implementing designs and iterating them on the fly.
 I think this is fine sometimes in small pods or squad models.
 When this is the reality of team members for long periods of time it can become a problem.
 Over-use of one set of skills in a person tends to deplete the tank on other skills.
 If we’re going out of our way to hire T-Shaped folks, It stands to reason that we would want to keep them T-shaped in practice and in development.
 Obviously sometimes we have to make use of those skills to meet deadlines.
 I really wish we had hired a couple more engineers with Deep T’s into front-end development, so we could put more time into ideating and testing, rather than implementation.

 Last time I looked, Mealthy had nearly 340k unique likes on facebook, 340k followers and a bustling online community built around facebook.
 The Mealthy Multipot is an Amazon Best Seller within a year of release and other products by the company are Amazon Picks.
 I'm insanely proud of the work I was able to do with the team at Mealthy.
 Echoes of my early work can be seen on the website, in the app and across the content they create.
 I look proudly at their ongoing success and look forward to the amazing things they launch in 2019.